trevordevore/levure/framework/helpers/window_manager/README.md

 The Window Manager library uses properties assigned to a stack to determine whether or not the library is managed by the library.
-The properties are stored in the uWindowManager custom proprty set.
+The properties are stored in the uWindowManager custom property set.
 This handler accesses that property set.

 <br>